abpframework/abp/docs/en/Community-Articles/2020-08-07-Passwordless-Authentication/POST.md

 ## Introduction

-In this tutorial, we will show you how to add a custom token provider to authenticate a user with a link, instead of entering a password.
+In this tutorial, we will show you how to add a custom token provider to authenticate a user with a link, instead of entering the password.

-This can be especially useful if you want to make someone login to the application with your user, without sharing your secret password.
+This can be useful especially if you want to make someone login to the application with your user, without sharing your secret password.
 The generated link will be for a single use.

 ### Source Code

-The completed sample is available on [the GitHub repository](https://github.com/abpframework/abp-samples/tree/master/PasswordlessAuthentication).
+The completed sample is available on [GitHub repository](https://github.com/abpframework/abp-samples/tree/master/PasswordlessAuthentication).

 ## Creating the Solution

-Before starting to the development, create a new solution named `PasswordlessAuthentication` and run it by following the [getting started tutorial](https://docs.abp.io/en/abp/latest/Getting-Started?UI=MVC&DB=EF&Tiered=No).
+Before starting the development, create a new solution named `PasswordlessAuthentication` and run it by following the [getting started tutorial](https://docs.abp.io/en/abp/latest/Getting-Started?UI=MVC&DB=EF&Tiered=No).

 ## Step-1